chrisbra/NrrwRgn/README.md

     :NRS	 - Enable Syncing the buffer content back (default on) :NRN	 - Disable Syncing the buffer content back :NRL	 - Reselect the last selected region and open it again in a narrowed window

+You can append `!` to most commands to open the narrowed part in the current window instead of a new window.

 #### Visual mode commands:
     <Leader>nr		 - Open the current visual selection in a new narrowed window
 #### Scripting Functions: